KatherineMichel/creating-a-steakhouse-website-using-wordpress/design/detail-page-layout-variations.md

 ## Feature Section with Gallery

-Feature, with gallery below; four pictures to a row
+Feature, with gallery below, four pictures to a row

 ![](images/detail-page-layout-variations/detail-page-feature-with-gallery.jpg)

 ## Feature Section with Feature Gallery

-Feature, with feature gallery below; large heading, separator, three pictures to a row, with outline around each picture, small heading for each picture
+Feature, with feature gallery below: large heading, separator, three pictures to a row, with outline around each picture, small heading for each picture

 ![](images/detail-page-layout-variations/detail-page-feature-with-feature-gallery.jpg)